 Take into account, also, that a variety of investment options are usually available to fund members.
 For example, there may be a conservative (capital stable) option, a balanced option and a growth option, depending on the member’s appetite for risk.
 So, it is worthwhile looking at the investment performance of the trustee in respect of each available option.
 In addition, some funds take into account ethical and environmental considerations in their investment decision-making.

 2 The second thing to consider is the trustee’s fees and charges.
-An average superannuation fund charges about 1.3% (of the funds under management) for investing and administering the fund.
-Some public sector funds charge less than 0.5%.
-Some funds charge 3%.
+An average superannuation fund charges about 1.3 per cent (of the funds under management) for investing and administering the fund.
+Some public sector funds charge less than 0.5 per cent.
+Some funds charge 3 per cent.
 Because “industry” funds and public sector funds are not-for-profit, the fees charged by these funds should be lower than the fees charged by the funds run for profit.

 3 The third thing to consider is the insurance benefits available.
 Death, disability and sometimes income protection benefits are some of the most significant benefits available in superannuation.
 It is generally cheaper to buy insurance through the superannuation fund because the fund can negotiate a cheaper price for volume.
 Often, insurance is available without reference to previous medical history.
 Look very carefully at the definition of “disability” in the insurance policy as this can be the difference between obtaining an insurance payout and the benefit being refused.
 Also, moving from one insurance policy to another can mean that the new insurer may require a health check.

 4 The fourth thing to consider is the other type of services or benefits available.
-Some funds offer cheap home loans, financial products, newsletters or shopping and travel discounts.
+Some funds offer cheap home loans, financial products, newsletters or discounts.

 Generally, benefits paid are only taxed if the beneficiary is below 60 years of age.
-The tax rate (once above a certain threshold) is 15% less than the beneficiary’s marginal rate.
-This is in addition to the 15% tax on contributions.
+The tax rate (once above a certain threshold) is 15 per cent less than the beneficiary’s marginal rate.
+This is in addition to the 15 per cent tax on contributions.
 However, the tax on benefits paid is payable only on retirement or earlier payout of benefits.

-Superannuation funds have the advantage that they pay tax of 15% on their income and 10% on their capital gains on assets held for 12 months.
-This means that money in superannuation should grow more quickly than money invested in a person’s own name, so long as the person is paying a marginal rate of tax above 15%.
+Superannuation funds have the advantage that they pay tax of 15 per cent on their income and 10 per cent on their capital gains on assets held for 12 months.
+This means that money in superannuation should grow more quickly than money invested in a person’s own name, so long as the person is paying a marginal rate of tax above 15 per cent.

 A person’s tax file number must now be given to the superannuation fund in order to avoid being taxed at the top marginal rate.